 Fundamentalism: Relatively New

-While the origin of the term "Fundamentalist" has a fairly simple history, the movement itself has a more confused origin.
+While the origin of the term “Fundamentalist” has a fairly simple history, the movement itself has a more confused origin.
 There was no individual founder, nor was there a single event that precipitated its advent.
 Of course, Fundamentalist writers insist that Fundamentalism is nothing but a continuation of Christian orthodoxy.
-According to this theory, Fundamentalism flourished for three centuries after Christ, went underground for twelve hundred years, surfaced again with the Reformation, took its knocks from various sources, and was alternately prominent or diminished in its influence and visibility.
-In short, according to its partisans, Fundamentalism always has been the Christian remnant, the faithful who remain after the rest of Christianity (if it can even be granted the title) has fallen into apostasy.
+According to this theory, Fundamentalism flourished for three centuries after Christ, went underground for twelve hundred years, and surfaced again with the Reformation.
+In short, according to its partisans, Fundamentalism always has been the Christian remnant, the faithful who remain after the rest of Christianity has fallen into apostasy.

 The basic elements of Fundamentalism were formulated almost exactly a century ago at the Presbyterian theological seminary in Princeton, New Jersey, by B. B. Warfield and Charles Hodge, among others.
 What they produced became known as Princeton theology, and it appealed to conservative Protestants who were concerned with the liberalizing trends of the Social Gospel movement, which was gaining steam at about the same time.

 In 1909 the brothers Milton and Lyman Stewart, whose wealth came from the oil industry, were responsible for underwriting a series of twelve volumes entitled The Fundamentals.
-There were 64 contributors, including scholars such as James Orr, W. J. Eerdman, H. C. G. Moule, James M. Gray, and Warfield himself, as well as Episcopalian bishops, Presbyterian ministers, Methodist evangelists, and even an Egyptologist.
-As Edward Dobson, an associate pastor at Jerry Falwell’s Thomas Road Baptist Church, summarized the collaboration, "They were certainly not anti-intellectual, snake-handling, cultic, obscurantist fanatics."
+There were 64 contributors, including Warfield himself, as well as Episcopalian bishops, Presbyterian ministers, Methodist evangelists, and even an Egyptologist.

 The preface to the volumes explained their purpose: “In 1909 God moved two Christian laymen to set aside a large sum of money for issuing twelve volumes that would set forth the fundamentals of the Christian faith, and which were to be sent free of charge to ministers of the gospel, missionaries, Sunday school superintendents, and others engaged in aggressive Christian work throughout the English speaking world.”